aset666/beauty-of-math-/README.md

-❤️ Love Function Animation — For Balym
-A mathematical heartbeat created with Python
+❤️ Love Function Animation — For Balym a mathematical heartbeat created with Python
 <p align="center"> <img src="love.gif" width="350"> </p>
 🌟 About the Project